Given Names And Surnames

 Meyers And Other Indexes

 One of the most extensive gazetteers in the field of German family and community history is Meyers Orts- und Verkehrs-Lexikon des Deutschen Reichs (Meyers Geographical and Commercial Gazetteer of the German Empire in English).
 Meyers Orts- und Verkehrs-Lexikon is a multi-volume resource that includes over 210,000 city and town names within the reach of the German Empire prior to World War I. It was completed in 1912 and was published in the Fraktur typeface.
 All volumes of Meyers are available in various genealogical research centers, including the Family History Library in Salt Lake City, Utah.
-Meyers is also available online in its entirety, with an account on Ancestry.com.
+Meyers is also available online at meyersgaz.org or in its entirety, with an account on Ancestry.com.
 (View the table of contents and searchable database)

 When you are searching for place names, please be aware that some of the towns listed in old documents may not exist anymore today.
 Some towns may have been "absorbed" by other adjoining towns, and other towns may have simply changed their name.
 Many cities and towns, in fact, were spelled differently before the twentieth century.
 (Cologne, for instance, was spelled "Cöln" in the 1800's.)